molangning/fire-av/README.md

 # Fire-AV
-Fire-AV is a simple solution to your AV avoiding needs.
+Fire-AV is a simple solution to your bad traffic/AV avoiding needs.
 Simply use the ips.txt file to begin blocking popular AV and cloud providers ips.

 ## Status
 Fire-AV is now in its stable stage!
 Changes may still be added to `asn-list.json` and formatting may change overtime(but less frequently)